Trygve Slagsvold Vedum: Minister of Finance

+2021

 Over the ensuing electricity price crisis, Vedum stated that he hoped to do something about as soon as possible, saying: "If we reduce the taxes on electricity, and there is something we can approve in the Storting".

-Vedum further announced he would freeze executive salaries in the state to avoid a paycheck in state-owned companies, saying that the government would "put on the breaks with full force".
-He further said: "We will contribute to reduced wages, even if they will still earn well.
-But they should not exceed what is the average wage increase in the state.
-Therefore, the government must be active when it comes to executive salaries".
+Vedum further announced he would freeze executive salaries in the state to avoid a paycheck in state-owned companies,.
 Vedum expressed that there was no "miracle cure" for the electricity price crisis, and said that he couldn't promise measures that rapid cuts in people's electricity bills.

 Vedum announced clear measures on taxes and fees to start already in 2022, despite a short deadline with the budget to be presented on 8 November.
 Of the measures, he said: "We will have a completely different distribution profile.
 If you earn less than NOK 750,000, you will find that the tax measures and the measures we take will make everyday life easier".
 A week before the revised budget being presented, Vedum announced that 1,2 billion NOK would be spent on closure threatened primary schools for every year starting in 2022.
 He did however warn that if a municipality decides to close a school, they would lose their grant for said school.

-On 8 November, Vedum presented the Støre government's revised state budget.
+On 8 November, Vedum presented the government's revised state budget.

-On 1 December, Vedum said he was willing to take the bill to dissolve Viken.
-He further said that the counties that make up Viken, Akershus, Østfold and Buskerud; didn't need to worry about the costs.
-Vedum went on to say that the government supports Viken's dissolution economically as well.

-On 7 December, with new COVID-19 measures being presented, Vedum announced that the compensation scheme would be reintroduced.
-This was to help companies who would be effected by the new measures, and that the state would pay for COVID-19 related sick leave from the sixth day.
-Vedum further said: "The paradox is that the Norwegian economy is otherwise doing very well".